-The Minor Puzzle about Habitual Action
+The Minor Puzzle about Habitual Processes

 A rat has been given food contingent on its pressing a level.
 When it presses the lever, is its action habitual or instrumental?
 By the end of this section you should understand why this question is puzzling and also how to resolve the puzzle.
 You should also understand devaluation, and be able to understand an experiment that provides some of the foundational evidence for the dual-process theory of instrumental action.